zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 Capacity reservations are priced at the same rate as the underlying VM size.
 For example, if you create a reservation for 10 D2s_v3 VMs, you start getting billed for 10 D2s_v3 VMs, even if the reservation isn't being used.

-If you then deploy a D2s_v3 VM and specify reservation property, the capacity reservation gets used.
-Once in use, you pay for only the VM and not the capacity reservation.
+If you then deploy a D2s_v3 VM and specify the reservation property, the capacity reservation gets used.
+After the VM is in use, you pay for only the VM and not the capacity reservation.
 Let's say you deploy six D2s_v3 VMs against the previously mentioned capacity reservation.
 You see a bill for six D2s_v3 VMs and four unused capacity reservations, both charged at the same rate as a D2s_v3 VM.

 Both used and unused capacity reservations are eligible for Savings Plan and Reserved Instances term commitment discounts.
 In the previous example, if you have reserved instances for two D2s_v3 VMs in the same Azure region, the billing for two resources (either VM or unused capacity reservation) is zeroed out.
 The remaining eight D2s_v3 are billed normally.
 The term commitment discounts could be applied on either the VM or the unused capacity reservation.